callstack/linaria/.changeset/slimy-pears-think.md

 'linaria-website': major
 ---

-All processing stages were merged into one queue-based processor.
+All processing stages were merged into one generators-based processor.
 It allows the implementation of more complex workflows to support features like dynamic imports and re-exports.